5 Affordable Streaming-Ready Cameras

 3. Logitech StreamCam – $169

-To access the features available on the StreamCam, you’ll need to download and install Logitech Capture.
-From there, you can control features such as smart autofocus and auto exposure.
+To access the features available on StreamCam, you’ll need to download and install Logitech Capture.
+From there, you can control features such as intelligent autofocus and auto exposure.
 The latter adapts the video’s exposure based on lighting conditions, quickly adjusting if the lighting changes without user input.

 4. Razer Kiyo Pro – $199

-With big shoes to fill, Razer went all in on this stream-ready camera, equipping the Kiyo Pro with a 1/2.8” CMOS sensor with STARVIS technology capable of capturing detailed video in low light.
-In this demo, the Kiyo Pro puts out a great image in extremely low light, which other webcams will struggle with.
-For those who can’t invest in a proper lighting setup, this feature alone makes the Kiyo Pro worth it.
+With big shoes to fill, Razer went all in on this stream-ready camera, equipping the Kiyo Pro with a 1/2.8″ CMOS sensor with STARVIS technology capable of capturing detailed video in low-light.

 The Kiyo Pro can output video at 1080p resolution with a max frame rate of 60fps.
 When enabling HDR, the frame rate drops to 30fps.
 Streamers have the option to adjust the FOV between three settings, allowing more customization when framing the camera for streaming.

 Positioning itself as a high-end webcam made for streamers, the Kiyo Pro has an asking price of $200, doubling the original Kiyo price.
-Though the original is still a good entry-level stream-ready camera, the Kiyo Pro’s higher frame rate, adjustable FOV options, and adaptive light sensor make it the clear winner.
+Though the original is still an excellent entry-level stream-ready camera, the Kiyo Pro’s higher frame rate, adjustable FOV options, and adaptive light sensor make it the clear winner.

-This post was originally published in September of 2017.
-We’ve updated it to reflect changes in the industry.
+This post was originally published in September of 2017 and updated in March 2021.
+We’ve updated it to reflect further changes in the industry.

 - How I Transformed This Dull Interview Location into Something Cinematic